 Tile Roof Repair

-As a professional contracting company, we try to dissuade homeowners from performing their own repairs, especially on a tile roof.
+As a professional roofing company, we try to dissuade homeowners from performing their own repairs, especially on a tile roof.
 Unlike asphalt shingles, the surfaces of natural stone and clay tiles can become very slippery, and as such, very dangerous if you don’t have the proper equipment or training.
 Additionally, walking on a tile system must be done with great care because any missteps can lead to further damages that will need to be repaired.

 Call our team of technicians to schedule your free inspection for a roof fix if you have noticed any chipped, cracked, or missing tiles.
 Components of a tile roof that become loosened can be very dangerous if they are left unrepaired.
 A window shutting, a door slamming, and even heavy rains can send a loosened tile sliding from the rooftop to fall to the ground, resulting in tragic personal injuries and expensive property damages.